1. How to Put Achievements on a CV: List for 2024

 What are the achievements to put on a CV?

 Achievements for a CV, also known as CV accomplishments or successes, are tangible results or contributions that attest to your skills, abilities, and impact in your past roles or projects.
-The most powerful achievements for a CV include:
+The most powerful achievements that make a strong CV include:

 • Meeting or exceeding company targets.